Sign In Forgot Password

 Youth Mental Health First Aid Training

 Youth Mental Health First Aid Training is now available through The Temple!
-We have six Temple members and staff who are trained as facilitators and will be offering trainings throughout the year.
+We have six Temple members and staff who are trained as facilitators and will be offering training throughout the year.

 Our goal is to train 100 new youth Mental Health First Aiders at The Temple before Rosh Hashanah.
 A Mental Health First Aider, also called a First Aider, is a person who has successfully completed a Mental Health First Aid training.
 First Aiders have empathy for people living with mental illness and substance use problems.
 Their increased mental health literacy enables them to identify risk factors and warning signs for mental health and substance use challenges, confidence to provide strategies to help someone in crisis and non-crisis situations, and knowledge of where to turn for help.